namehash/ens-test-env/README.md

 # ens-test-env

-## TODO

-- [ ] what's up with the archive and the loading/compressing/etc
-  - can this be entirely removed?
-- [ ] should forking be allowed? only if addresses stay deterministic, right?
-- [ ] readme needs to be updated for new patterns
-- [ ] can/should metadata image def be removed? not used.

 ## How it works

 The testing environment used here is implemented in the stateless and stateful tests for ENS app.
 The environment consists of two parts: the anvil Ethereum node, and the docker ENSNode instance.
 Which environment type you use is dependent on your testing circumstances.